BasmalaMohamed46/Good-Shoes/README.md

 ## Introduction

 This repository contains the source code for a web application called Good Shoes.
 Good Shoes is an e-commerce platform focused on providing a seamless shopping experience for footwear enthusiasts.
-Whether you're looking for the latest trends or classic styles, Good Shoes has you covered.
+Whether you're looking for the latest trends or classic styles, Good Shoes is the destination for the perfect pair of foot wear.

+## Demo Video

+To see a demonstration of the project in action, watch our demo video [here](https://drive.google.com/file/d/19boUvq2Kd1C6Wyp8pDEEArwaKuEP9i6P/view?usp=sharing).

+## Production Deployment

+You can access the production deployment of [Good Shoes](https://basmalamohamed46.github.io/Good-Shoes/)

 ## Features